 The search takes place automatically upon the original issuance and each renewal of a license.
 If the offender is in compliance with registration requirements, the license or ID card will be valid until the applicant's birthday one year ahead.
 There is no other notation on the license.

 If the individual is not in compliance, the DMV will not issue or renew the license.
 The DMV will refer the applicant to the Sex Offender Registry at (775) 684-6262.
 An existing license or ID will expire on its normal expiration date.

 Nevada residents who move must change their address with the DMV within 30 days of the move, even if they are moving out of state.
 The DMV does not receive updated address information from the Registry or from postal forwarding orders.
 See Address Changes.

 Each year, the applicant will receive a mailed renewal notice.
 The notices are mailed approximately 45 days in advance for ID cards and non-commercial licenses and 90 days in advance for commercial licenses.
 Renewals must be completed in-person at a DMV office.
-Offender licenses cannot be renewed by Internet or mail.
+Offender licenses cannot be renewed online or by mail.

 When you renew, you may wish to upgrade to a Real ID if you have not already done so.
 See the Real ID Act in Nevada for more information.